Everything You Need to Know Before Buying a Cricket Bat

 Additionally, the surface of a hard-pressed bat is usually firmer and more resistant to indentation during the initial stages of use.

-While all new cricket bats require knocking in to fully prepare the surface, hard-pressed bats may require a bit more effort to round off the edges and to finish the toe - but never directly knock-in the edges, it should be a glancing blow - read more about our knocking in technique.
+While all new cricket bats require knocking in to fully prepare the surface, hard-pressed bats may need a bit more effort to round off the edges and to finish the toe - but never directly knock-in the edges, it should be a glancing blow - read more about our knocking in technique.

-This is due to the higher density of fibres which, while providing longevity and durability, take more time to mould into a fully match-ready state.
+This is due to the higher density of fibres, which, while providing longevity and durability, take more time to mould into a fully match-ready state.

 Cricket Bat Grains: The Myths and the Matter

-However, this shouldn't be the be-all-and-end-all of your decision.
+However, this shouldn't be the be-all and end-all of your decision.
 Grains can indicate the age of the wood; more grains typically suggest an older piece of willow.
 But this doesn't necessarily translate to a better bat.

-A bat with fewer grains can be just as performant and, in some cases, even more durable as it may have fewer natural imperfections.
+A bat with fewer grains can be just as performant and, in some cases, even more durable, as it may have fewer natural imperfections.

 New cricket bat buyers should be aware that the playing qualities of a cricket bat come from the quality of willow and the craftsmanship with which it's made, not solely from the grain count.

-Selecting a bat that feels right to you, is much more important than the number of grains the bat has.
+Selecting a bat that feels right to you is much more important than the number of grains the bat has.

 Why Semi-Oval Handles Take the Lead at Trogon